-Failure to give any notice to any Owner, or any defect therein, shall not affect the validity of any proceedings for the redemption of any other 2012B Bonds.
+Failure to give any notice to any Owner, or any defect therein, shall not affect the validity of any proceedings for the redemption of any other 2013A Bonds.
 Any notice mailed shall be conclusively presumed to have been duly given and shall become effective upon mailing, whether or not any Owner receives the notice.

-Determination of Interest Rate for 2012B Bonds
+Determination of Interest Rate for 2013A Bonds

-The 2012B Bonds shall bear interest at the Adjusted SIFMA Rate.
-Pursuant to the Senior Indenture, the "Adjusted SIFMA Rate" shall equal the sum of the SIFMA Rate plus 0.55% (55 basis points).
-The Adjusted SIFMA Rate shall be adjusted Wednesday of each week, or if such day is not a U.S. Government Securities Business Day, the next succeeding U.S. Government Securities Business Day (each an "Adjustment Date"), based upon changes in the SIFMA Rate, as further described below, with the effective date for each adjustment of the Adjusted SIFMA Rate to be each Thursday.
-Interest on the

-2012B Bonds will be computed on the basis of the actual number of days elapsed over a year of 365 or 366 days, as the case may be.
+The 2013A Bonds shall bear interest at the Adjusted SIFMA Rate.
+Pursuant to the Senior Indenture, the "Adjusted SIFMA Rate" shall equal the sum of the SIFMA Rate plus (i) for the 2013A Bonds maturing on December 1, 2017, 0.60% (60 basis points) and (ii) for the 2013A Bonds maturing on December 1, 2018, 0.68% (68 basis points).
+The Adjusted SIFMA Rate for each maturity of the 2013A Bonds shall be adjusted Wednesday of each week, or if such day is not a U.S. Government Securities Business Day, the next succeeding U.S. Government Securities Business Day (each an "Adjustment Date"), based upon changes in the SIFMA Rate, as further described below, with the effective date for each adjustment of the Adjusted SIFMA Rate to be each Thursday.
+Interest on the 2013A Bonds will be computed on the basis of the actual number of days elapsed over a year of 365 or 366 days, as the case may be.
 The Adjusted SIFMA Rate shall never exceed the Maximum Rate.

 Pursuant to the Senior Indenture, "SIFMA Rate" means for any day the level of the most recently effective index rate which is compiled from the weekly interest rate resets of tax-exempt variable rate issues included in a database maintained by Municipal Market Data which meets specific criteria established from time to time by the Securities Industry and Financial Markets Association ("SIFMA") and is issued on Wednesday of each week, or if any Wednesday is not a U.S. Government Securities Business Day, the next succeeding U.S. Governmental Securities Business Day.
 If such index is no longer published or otherwise not available, the "SIFMA Rate" for any day will mean the level of the "S&P Weekly High Grade Index" (formerly the J.J.
 Kenny Index) maintained by Standard & Poor's Securities Evaluations Inc. for a 7-day maturity as published on the Adjustment Date or most recently published prior to the Adjustment Date.
-If at any time neither such index is available, the Calculation Agent shall calculate the SIFMA Rate as of the Adjustment Date based upon such index that the Calculation Agent, in consultation with the Commission, determines most closely approximates the SIFMA index.
+If at any time neither such index is available, the Calculation Agent, in consultation with the Commission, determines most closely approximates the SIFMA index.